 Distillery Waste Biogas

 The spent byproducts of distilleries have historically been treated as waste.
 However, the liquid and solid wastes of the distillation industry have greater potential and can be sent to anaerobic digesters and converted into biogas.
-This biogas in turn can be turned into renewable electricity at high efficiency via GE Jenbacher gas engines.
+This biogas in turn can be turned into renewable electricity at high efficiency via Jenbacher gas engines.

 Alcohol for human consumption as alcoholic spirits and for industrial purposes is typically created via the distillation of weaker, biologically produced alcohols.
 Biologically produces alcohols derive from fermented mash of starchy plant matter such as grain, wheat, rye, rice, maize, molasses & potatoes.
 The spent byproducts of this process have historically been treated as waste.
 However, the liquid and solid wastes of the distillation industry have greater potential and can be sent to anaerobic digesters and converted into biogas.
-This biogas in turn can be turned into renewable electricity at high efficiency via GE Jenbacher gas engines.
+This biogas in turn can be turned into renewable electricity at high efficiency via Jenbacher gas engines.
 In parallel to the electricity production the generators produce waste heat, which can either be recovered as hot water or used in boilers to provide steam.
 Due to the high energy requirements of the distillation process the heat and steam are particularly useful to reduce onsite energy demand, further reducing carbon emissions.

 Benefits of Cogeneration